Paunaka language archive

 Paunaka, South Arawakan (ISO: pnk)

 Other languages represented in this deposit: Paiconeca, South Arawakan; Napeka, Chapacuran; Kitemoka, Chapacuran; Bésɨro, Macro-Jê

 In addition to data on Paunaka, this deposit also contains some data on the extinct Chapacuran languages Napeka and Kitemoka, which may be of great importance for researchers working on Chapacuran languages.

 The material on Paunaka has been very scarce up to now.
-Some small word lists have been compiled in the 18th, 19th and 20th century, but the focus of travellers and researchers in this region has rather been on Bésɨro for the last 300 years.
+Some small word lists have been compiled in the 18th, 19th and 20th centuries, but the focus of travelers and researchers in this region has rather been on Bésɨro for the last 300 years.
 Paunaka was thought to be extinct until Lucrecia Villafañe met some speakers in 2005.

 The archive contains all information found on Paunaka prior to the PDP and the material collected and produced by the members of the PDP between 2011 and 2013.
 It includes audio and video recordings, transcriptions and analyses, lexicographic materials, photos, and the language material produced for the Paunaka community.
 In addition, some material on the languages Paiconeca, Napeka, and Kitemoka can be found here.

 - video and audio recordings in Paunaka mainly made by Danielsen and Terhart during the PDP

 - transcriptions of the PDP recordings; analyses in Toolbox (Danielsen, Terhart)

 - video and audio recordings in Spanish mainly made by Villalta during the PDP